achouhan93/ClusterChat/README.md

 ### Frontend

-![Figure 1: Overview of the ClusterTalk interface][clustertalk_interface] <p align="center">_Figure 1: Overview of the ClusterTalk interface.
+![Figure 1: Overview of the ClusterChat interface][clusterchat_interface] <p align="center">_Figure 1: Overview of the ClusterChat interface.
 The interface includes four main features: 1) a chat functionality panel on the top-left for asking corpus and document-level queries; 2) a metadata information panel on the bottom-left for displaying metadata information of the selected documents; 3) a central cluster visualization map showing research topics like “Cancer Treatment” and “Genetic Disorders”; 4) a faceted search panel at top for keyword search on `Title` and `Abstract` text._</p>

 **Folder:** `app/`